opnfv/yardstick/docs/testing/developer/devguide/devguide_nsb_prox.rst

      1. What is received on 0 is transmitted on 1, received on 1 transmitted on 0,
         received on 2 transmitted on 3 and received on 3 transmitted on 2.
      2. No packets are Failed.
-     3. No Packets are discarded.
+     3. No packets are discarded.

   We can also dump the packets being received or transmitted via the following commands. ::